jbrixon/glowing-tribble/README.md

 # extensor-cache-js
 Extensor cache is a very simple, non-persistent application layer caching library, originally written for [Extensor](https://www.extensor.app), which helps to improve resiliency when you're doing read/write over a network.

-Extensor cache takes a callback and handles the caching logic, so you don't have to switch on your brain.
+Extensor cache takes a callback and handles the caching and retry logic, so you don't have to switch on your brain.
 A lot of the examples here refer to HTTP requests, but you can use it for any form of IO, as long as there is an async function to handle it.

 Out of the box, it can handle various read/write strategies:
 - read-through